florianjacob/mezamashi/README.md

 >./mezamashi.py unset
 # set a wakeup alarm in 7 hours and a half
 >./mezamashi.py set 7h30
-# go to sleep in 20 minutes. you need to use this command to suspend to run the WAKEUP_COMMAND at next startup.
+# go to sleep in 20 minutes. you need to use this command to suspend to run your alarm_shcommand at next startup.
 >./mezamashi.py sleep 0h20
 # there's an alias if you want to suspend immediatly
 >./mezamashi.py sleep now